ccruxx/PressurePro/replit.md

-# AquaClean Pro - Professional Pressure Washing Website
+# DFW Pristine Power Washing - Professional Pressure Washing Website

 ## Overview

-AquaClean Pro is a modern, responsive single-page application (SPA) for a professional pressure washing service business.
-The application features a clean, professional design with sections for services, gallery, testimonials, about information, and a contact form.
-It's built with React, TypeScript, and uses a full-stack architecture with Express.js backend and PostgreSQL database for contact form submissions.
+DFW Pristine Power Washing is a modern, responsive single-page application (SPA) for a professional pressure washing service business serving the Dallas-Fort Worth metro area.
+The application features a clean, professional design with sections for services, gallery, testimonials, about information, and direct contact methods.
+It's built with React, TypeScript, and uses a full-stack architecture with Express.js backend.
+The site focuses on direct customer contact rather than complex forms.

 ## System Architecture